Cockburn Sound is an important ecosystem and place of recreation for Western Australians.

 The WAMSI- Westport Science Program will inform significant decisions around infrastructure design, development and mitigation planning to minimise environmental impacts.
 And will be a key input into the environmental impact assessment process.

-The location of the proposed port facilities is between Barter Road and Mason Road in the Kwinana Industrial Area.
-This will directly impact the Naval Base beach, accessed via Riseley Road.
+The new port will be located between Barter and Mason Roads in the Kwinana Industrial Area.
+The land required to build the port includes the Naval Base beach – known as the horse beach, accessed via Riseley Road.

-To facilitate the new port facilities, it is expected that public access to the beach will eventually cease.
+This means that public access to the Naval Base horse beach will eventually close.
 The timing for this closure has not yet been determined, however development activities are likely to commence in the late 2020s.

-Whilst not a dedicated or official horse beach, Westport recognises this land has been used informally by the horse-riding community for many years and is widely known as the Naval Base horse beach.
+Whilst not a dedicated or official horse beach, Westport recognises this land has been used informally by the horse-riding community for many years and is consulting directly with the community.

-In March 2024, Westport hosted an online webinar to share information with the Naval Base horse beach community.
+In March 2024, Westport hosted an online webinar to share information and answer questions.

 View the webinar recording.